Stochastic Gradient MCMC for Nonlinear State Space Models: Discussion

 \subsection{Acknowledgements}

 We would like to thank Nicholas Foti for helpful discussions.
-This work was supported in part by ONR Grants N00014-15-1-2380 and N00014-18-1-2862, NSF CAREER Award IIS-1350133, and EPSRC Grants EP/L015692/1, EP/S00159X/1, EP/R01860X/1, EP/R018561/1 and EP/R034710/1.
+This work was supported in part by: ONR Grants N00014-15-1-2380, N00014-18-1-2862, and N00014-22-1-2110; NSF CAREER Award IIS-1350133; AFOSR Grant FA9550-21-1-0397; and, EPSRC Grants EP/L015692/1, EP/S00159X/1, EP/V022636/1, EP/R01860X/1, EP/R018561/1 and EP/R034710/1.

 {\Alph{section}} {\Alph{section}.\arabic{equation}}